Ivermectin and the Insanity of Fake News

 Is ivermectin a miracle cure for the pandemic?
 As much as we all want it to be, no it is not.
-There is why and yet there are still some who are too stubborn to see it.
+There is data to prove why and yet there are still some who are too stubborn to see it.

 Get well soon.